B2 Brussels2 The Blog

 Right in his boots, Oettinger hardly convinces the deputies, worse he provokes them

-(B2) Coming to a special meeting of Cocobu, the budget control committee, on Tuesday (March 27), Commissioner Günther Oettinger did not really convince the deputies present or the journalist observers (including B2).
+(B2) Coming to a special session of Cocobu, the budgetary control committee, on Tuesday (March 27), Commissioner Günther Oettinger did not really convince the deputies present nor the journalist observers (including B2).

 (credit: european parliament)